twegestal/edu-sims/README.md

 pnpm install
 ```

-This will install all dependencies for both the client and the server.
+This will install dependencies for all workspaces.

 ### Available Scripts